rwxrob/notes/Style of riding.md

 Most of my rides are in NC with lots of relatively short intense hills combined with flat riding.

-- My Daily Goblin
+- Goblin  - punchy short climbs, long fast climbs, long descents, flat
-- Lake Norman Fondo - a little of every
+- Lake Norman Fondo - (same as Goblin)
 - NC Mountains to Coast - rolling hills with overall average descent the whole way

 I have no interest in ever doing Assault on Mt.
-Mitchell after seeing how poorly it is organized and secured which means I don't have to fret about the long-climb fondo stuff at all.
+Mitchell after reconning it and seeing how poorly it is organized and just plain unsafe (with a record of horrible crashes including a dog attack) which means I don't have to fret about the long-climb fondo stuff at all.
+I'd much rather sprint up short hills because that is what I do every day.